curl/curl/tests/FILEFORMAT.md

 Available substitute variables include:

-- `%CLIENT6IP` - IPv6 address of the client running curl
+- `%CLIENT6IP` - IPv6 address of the client running curl (including brackets)
+- `%CLIENT6IP-NB` - IPv6 address of the client running curl (no brackets)
 - `%CLIENTIP` - IPv4 address of the client running curl
 - `%CURL` - Path to the curl executable
 - `%DATE` - current YYYY-MM-DD date